zeropoolnetwork/zeropool-frontend-static/README.md

 # zeropool-frontend-static
-Static files for the Wallet
+Contains static files for the Zero Pool Wallet

+Copy 'static/assets/*' to the wallet's repo folder, maintaining the directory structure